shivasiddharth/GassistPi-Documentation/docs/customization.rst

-Sending commands/queries to Google Assistant over MQTT
+Sending Commands or Queries to Google Assistant Over MQTT
 ------------------------------------------------------

 1. Set up your desired MQTT broker.